 Wild garlic season is in full swing right now, and is one of the safest and most accessible place to start for novice foragers.

 I live near a couple of great patches of wild garlic – one in Bute Park, and one in the middle of Thompson’s Park.
-Today we cycled to the former, spent five minutes stuffing leaves into a carrier bag, and then spent the rest of the day in the kitchen.

 If you’re lucky enough to live near a patch, gather up some wild garlic whilst you’re out on your next daily walk / run and use these delicious ways to make it last for weeks to come.*